Skycity New Zealand Responsible Gambling Information

 Gambling risks financial loss.
 It can become problematic, impacting personal control.
 Consider your limits before playing.

 This page outlines the principal risks associated with gambling activities.
-The information is provided to ensure participants are fully informed about potential outcomes before engaging in any form of wagering.
-Gambling involves financial exposure, and results are determined by chance, with no predictable pattern of returns.
+It is provided to ensure participants are fully informed of potential negative outcomes before engaging in any form of wagering.
+Gambling involves the possibility of financial loss, with results determined by chance rather than skill or strategy.
 Understanding these inherent risks is a fundamental aspect of responsible participation.
-This disclosure serves as a factual resource to promote transparency and informed decision-making for all individuals considering gambling.
+The information presented here is intended to promote transparency and support informed decision-making.
+It is important to acknowledge that gambling is not a solution to financial difficulties and should be approached with caution.

 Financial Exposure and Potential Loss Scenarios